We introduce and define the most basic concepts of Prolog.

 In Prolog, all data—including

-Prolog programs—is represented by
+Prolog programs—are represented by

 A Prolog program is a set of predicates.